 Song lyrics and certain kinds of clothing are sometimes associated with forms of dancing that may violate a participant’s purity.
-(Also see Baptist vs Presbyterian: What’s the Difference?)
+(Also, see Baptist vs. Presbyterian: What’s the Difference?)

 Forms of dancing that are sexually suggestive are sometimes set to music whose lyrics have sexually impure descriptions and connotations.

 For many Baptists, moving the body to music isn’t the essence of the problem.
 Purity is the heart of the matter.
-Any behavior, dancing or otherwise, which leads a person to violate — or to even risk violating — their purity should be avoided.
+Any behavior, dancing or otherwise, which leads a person to violate — or even to risk violating — their purity should be avoided.

-It is inconsistent with this way of thinking to say, “but people danced in the Bible, so it’s okay if I dance, too.”
+It is inconsistent with this way of thinking to say, “But people danced in the Bible, so it’s okay if I dance, too.”
 The issue to many Baptists is purity.
-Scripture consistently and strongly condemns impurity (e.g. Ps.
+Scripture consistently and strongly condemns impurity (e.g., Ps.
 119:9, 1 Cor.
 6:18, 1 Tim.
 4:12).

-Also see First Baptist vs Second Baptist: What’s the Difference? to learn more.
+Also, see First Baptist vs Second Baptist: What’s the Difference? to learn more.

 Dancing is associated with drinking alcohol

 Many Baptists believe that Christians shouldn’t drink alcohol at all.
-Other Baptists argue that the Bible condemns drunkenness, but not the moderate consumption of alcohol.
+Other Baptists argue that the Bible condemns drunkenness but not the moderate consumption of alcohol.

 Because dancing sometimes takes place at locations where people drink alcohol, and some even get drunk, like a nightclub, some Baptists believe Christians should avoid such places.